anestan/bikein/wp-content/plugins/ajax-search-for-woocommerce/readme.txt

 == Changelog ==

+= 1.14.0, October 19, 2021 =
+* ADD: Integration with “GeneratePress” theme
+* ADD: Possibility to set a delay for initialization of mobile overlay
+* ADD: New filter to manipulate the results score
+* ADD: Details Panel - support for responsive images including retina images (2x), sizes, and srcset
+* ADD: Possibility to insert custom HTML in 5 places in the search suggestion
+* ADD: New filter and action hooks

+* FIX: Prevent hiding search results on click an Enter key when submit is disabled via a filter
+* FIX: No results on the search page when WPML is active with “Language name added as a parameter” option
+* FIX: Support for version v1.3.1 of Open Shop theme
+* FIX: Integrating with Divi theme - delay in starting JS scripts
+* FIX: Integrating with Divi theme - force search overlay for mobile devices
+* FIX: Unnecessary HTML tags in the search input after selecting a suggestion
+* FIX: Hide mobile overlay after submitting a form or clicking a result.
+Fixes screen after clicking iPhone back arrow
+* FIX: Troubleshooting module.
+Fixed false negative in “OutOfStockRelationships test”.
+An order of arrays was taken into account for the diff function.
+It was replaced by full diff
+* FIX: Unclosed tag &lt;a/&gt;
+* FIX: Typo on Troubleshooting tab
+* FIX: Clear “alt” attribute in the product thumbnail

+* REFACTOR: Escape search terms the way WordPress core does
+* REFACTOR: Replacing image with thumbnails in DgoraWcas\Post class to keep a consistent style compared with DgoraWcas\Product

 = 1.13.0, July 27, 2021 =
-* ADD: Integration with "eStore" theme
+* ADD: Integration with “eStore” theme
 * ADD: Allow to open search result in new tab with Ctrl+left mouse key

 * FIX: Disappearing suggestions and details panel on click when there were more search bars.
-* FIX: Improved integration with "Avada" theme
+* FIX: Improved integration with “Avada” theme
-* FIX: Improved mobile search in new version of "Rehub" theme
+* FIX: Improved mobile search in new version of “Rehub” theme
 * FIX: Unable to use context menu and middle mouse button on search results
-* FIX: "Eletro" theme - Support cases when the search overlay is disabled
+* FIX: “Eletro” theme - Support cases when the search overlay is disabled

 * REFACTOR: Clean up composer files